Content Options:

 2Obtaining information about a client’s financial situation: insurance-based investment products

-COBS 9A.2.7A UK
+COBS 9A.2.7A R

-39(3) The information regarding the customer’s or potential customer’s financial situation, including that person’s ability to bear losses, shall include, where relevant, information on the source and extent of the customer’s or potential customer’s regular income, assets, including liquid assets, investments and real property and the regular financial commitments.
-The level of information gathered shall be appropriate to the specific type of product or service being considered.
+8In relation to an insurance-based investment product, the information regarding the client’s financial situation, including that person’s ability to bear losses, must include, where relevant, information on the source and extent of the client’s regular income, assets, including liquid assets, investments and real property and the regular financial commitments.

 [Note: article 9(3) of the IDD Regulation]